 Start searching in Discovery to see most of our resources

 Most resources are listed in Discovery, the Library’s main search engine.
 It will direct you to our subscriptions with minimal logins.

 Login with OpenAthens if you see this option on the web

 On some vendor sites (like JSTOR) you can login via OpenAthens using your University account.
 Look for the Institutional Login, Library Login or OpenAthens login options like those pictured:

 Public Access in the Library

 If you are not a current student or staff member you can still access some of our resources on dedicated Public Access PCs within our Library branches.
-Members of the general public can walk into our branches during business hours to:
+Use these links on a Public Access PC within a Library to: